evhub/rabbit/README.md

 (1,2,3)		# This will define a 3 by 3 matrix with 1, 2, and 3 along its main diagonal (the other locations will be ignored or treated as zero unless something is done to them)
 1,2,3		# Lists are simply expressions separated by commas, the parentheses aren't necessary (left to right, high precedence)
 ```
-Precedence for these and other container operations is between booleans and math.
+Precedence for these and other container operators is between that of boolean operators and that of mathematical operators.

 Next is the row, so named because it is nothing more than a matrix with one row and many columns.
 The syntax for creating rows is:
 ```
 [1,2,3]		# This will define a 1 by 3 matrix with the items 1, 2, and 3 in it
-[(1,2,3)]	# The colons are actually converting a list into a row, so the inside can actually be any list
+[(1,2,3)]	# The brackets are actually converting a list into a row, so the inside can actually be any list
 ```

-Because it is more complicated and the syntax to define it includes operations you don't know yet, we'll hold off on explaining full matrices until later.
+Because it is more complicated and the syntax to define it includes operations you don't know yet, we'll hold off on explaining full matrices until we get to the built-in function that allows them to be created.
 For now we'll just tell you that they're just multiple rows joined together into a full matrix.

 Additionally, all the different container objects support various types of operations that can be performed on them.
 Because they are matrices, they all support basic matrix math.
 The syntax for these basic operations is:
 ```
 (1,2,3)*2		# Scalar multiplication (result = (2,3,6))
 (1,2,3)+10		# Applied addition (result = (11,12,13))
 (1,2)+(10,20)		# Matrix addition (result = (11,22))
 (1,2)*(10,20)		# Matrix multiplication (result = (10,40))
 [1,2]*[10,20]		# Dot product (result = 50)